guscardvs/gyver/docs/index.md

 ## Roadmap

-> Move database related code to a separate library and add support for Pydantic V2
+> Move database related code to a separate library.

 ##  License